 We are in the middle of a myopia epidemic.
-One of 3 people in the world can’t see 20 feet in front of them or pass a drivers test without glasses.
-Most people don’t realize that when children are inside using smart phones rather than playing outside in the natural sunlight, nearsightedness worsens.
+One in 3 people in the world can’t see 20 feet in front of them or pass a driver’s test without glasses.
+Most people don’t realize that when children are inside using smartphones rather than playing outside in the natural sunlight, nearsightedness worsens.
 The percentage is projected to increase to 50% of the world population by the year 2050.
 The other half of the population is farsighted, meaning they can see far away, but not up close, so you’ll see them at restaurants holding their menus out trying to figure out what to have for dinner.
 And 100% of people become presbyopic at about age 45, which makes reading glasses or bifocals necessary.
 So for those of you keeping score, 100% of people will need some sort of prosthetic device to see at some point in their lives.
-Isn’t it interesting that when someone can’t walk 20 feet, we offer them a solution such as a knee replacement, so that they don’t have to rely on prosthetics such as crutches and wheelchairs.
+Isn’t it interesting that when someone can’t walk 20 feet, we offer them a solution such as a knee replacement, so that they don’t have to rely on prosthetics such as crutches and wheelchairs?
 But for people who can’t see 20 feet, we expect them to rely on prosthetics such as glasses and contacts for their entire lives!

-For the first time in history we have the technology to fix something that affects such a large percentage of the world.
+For the first time in history, we have the technology to fix something that affects such a large percentage of the world.

 The old paradigm looks like this: glasses are first prescribed around age 7 to 10, on average.
 When kids are a little older, they can have contacts.
 They continue with these modalities until their 40s and 50s when the aging lens inside the eye requires them to use reading glasses or bifocals.
 They continue with those until their cataracts develop, and everyone gets cataracts if they live long enough.
 After cataract surgery, they still need bifocals.
-It has historically been considered acceptable for someone to be dependent on glasses nearly their entire lives.
+It has historically been considered acceptable for someone to be dependent on glasses for nearly their entire lives.